Cleeng/mediastore-sdk/README.md

 Config.setEnvironment("sandbox");
 ```

-where the environment is one of the listed below:
+Setting the environment is required for all components.
+The environment is one of the listed below:

 - `sandbox` (default)
 - `production`